Where an individual is subject to UK immigration control, they will require a visa to work in the UK.

 You will need to produce documents from List A in order to provide evidence of your right to work before you can be employed.

-If you are made an offer of employment with the University and you intend to seek permission to work in the UK via a Tier 2 (General) visa (which is the main route for skilled workers), you must first obtain a Certificate of Sponsorship from the University.
-This will require that the job is skilled to at least degree level or above, and meets the minimum salary requirements for the role (commonly £30,000, depending on experience).
+If you are made an offer of employment with the University and you intend to seek permission to work in the UK you must first obtain a Certificate of Sponsorship from the University.
+This will require that the job is skilled to at least RQF level 3 or above, and meets the minimum salary requirements for the role (commonly £25,600, depending on experience, the type of role or qualifications held).

-All Professorial and Reader positions at the University are guaranteed a Tier 1 (Exceptional Talent) visa.
+All Professorial and Reader positions at the University are guaranteed a Global Talent Visa.

 We strongly recommend that you consult the Apply for a UK visa section of the Home Office webpages to determine your suitability for a UK visa.